Phrogz/visual-scxml-editor/README.md

 * `Ctrl-MouseWheel` — zoom in/out
 * `MouseWheel` — pan up/down
 * `Shift-MouseWheel` — pan left/right
+* `Delete` — delete the selected state(s) and transition(s) in a
+  least-destructive manner:
+  * Unselected sub-states are not deleted, but re-parented up a level.
+  * Transitions targeting delete states are not themselves deleted, but instead have their `target` attribute changed to not target that state.

+### Commands

+* `SCXML Editor: Open to Side` — Opens a visual editor tied to the current SCXML document.
+* `SCXML Editor: Add State` — Creates a new state in the state machine.
+  If any state(s) are selected states are added as children of them.
+  Also available via context menu in the visual editor.
+* `SCXML Editor: Expand State to Fit Children` — Parent state(s) selected in the visual editor will have their placement adjusted to ensure all children fit within them.

+      },
+      {
+        "category": "SCXML Editor",
+        "command": "visual-scxml-editor.fitChildren",
+        "title": "Expand State to Fit Children"

 ## TODO (Known Issues, Planned Features)